ricardopieper/PhysX/README.md

 # NVIDIA PhysX SDK 4.1

+## This is a MacOS M1 fork of PhysX, it should not build in Intel Macs for now.

 Copyright (c) 2021 NVIDIA Corporation.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without